-Kevwe Oghide oversees communications and advocacy at Connected Development.
+Kevwe Oghide is a brand and communications specialist currently overseeing communications and advocacy at Connected Development.

-In this role, she develops strategic communications and advocacy initiatives that advance the mission of CODE in amplifying grassroots voices and bridging the information gap between marginalised communities and the government.
+In this role, she develops strategic communications and advocacy initiatives that advance the mission of CODE in amplifying grassroots voices and bridging the information gap between marginalised communities and the government across 7 African countries.
+She creates human-centric stories and communications materials for public awareness and drive timely intervention to deprived regions.

 Kevwe is advocating for SDG 16—Promoting Peace, Justice and Stronger Institution in Nigeria; a cause for which she emerged the 2019 Winner of the Council of Europe’s Democracy Innovation Award, having presented a case on Rebuilding Stronger Institutions at the World Forum for Democracy in Strasbourg, France.